scikit-hep/scikit-hep.github.io/pages/developers/guidelines.md

 build-backend = "setuptools.build_meta"
 ```

-This will enable build-isolation, consistant build environments, and will keep build tools from
+This will enable build isolation, consistent build environments, and will keep build tools from
 triggering `setuptools.build_meta:__legacy__`, which is probably not what you want.

-You must have a `python_requires` (or equivelent for non-Setuptools builds).
+You must have a `python_requires` (or equivalent for non-setuptools builds).
 You must always
 test the lowest item in your `python_requires`; if you drop a version, change your `python_requires`
 before release.